-- The level of influenza in most countries with adequate surveillance has returned to that normally seen for seasonal influenza. - The pandemic is over and/or the population has been protected by vaccination.
+The level of influenza in most countries with adequate surveillance has returned to that normally seen for seasonal influenza.
+3

+The pandemic is over and/or the population has been protected by vaccination.

-Function Action Responsibility Authority Further information from NZIPAP 2010 (Part: Chapter, Section) Planning, coordination and reporting Review actions and decisions, and develop phased plans for ceasing programmes introduced in earlier phases, starting or continuing recovery-specific programmes, and returning to business-as-usual activities.
-All agencies No powers required Part B, All previous phases Give iterative consideration to activating or standing down recovery activities as demanded by the situation.
-All agencies No powers required Part B, All previous phases Review the ongoing need for an epidemic notice.
-Ministry of Health, Minister of Health and Prime Minister Epidemic Preparedness Act 2006 Part C, Recover From It Review the ongoing need for a declaration of a state of local or national emergency under the Civil Defence Emergency Management Act 2002.
+Function Action Responsibility Authority Further information from NZIPAP 2010 (Part: Chapter, Section) Planning, co-ordination and reporting Review actions and decisions, and develop phased plans for ceasing programmes introduced in earlier phases, starting or continuing recovery-specific programmes, and returning to business-as-usual activities.
+All agencies No powers required Part B, All previous phases • Give iterative consideration to activating or standing down recovery activities as demanded by the situation.
+All agencies No powers required Part C, Recover From It Review the ongoing need for an epidemic notice.
+Ministry of Health, Minister of Health and Prime Minister Epidemic Preparedness Act 2006 Part C, Legislation Review the ongoing need for a declaration of a state of local or national emergency under the Civil Defence Emergency Management Act 2002.
 Local government, Ministry of Civil Defence and Emergency Management and ODESC Civil Defence Emergency Management Act 2002, Part 4 Part C, Legislation Review antiviral, antibiotic and other national reserve supply stocks, recall unused supplies to the national reserve, and reassess the need to re-order.
 Ministry of Health No powers required Part C Deactivate, when appropriate, the NHCC, NCMC and other emergency operations centres.
-All agencies No powers required Part A, Summary of Roles, Coordination arrangements Give iterative consideration to the need to establish or de-activate operation recovery offices.
-All agencies No powers required Part C, Recover From It Consider setting national prioritisation criteria for the distribution and usage of critical goods and services temporarily in short supply.
-KD All agencies Civil Defence Emergency Management Act 2002, Part 4; Health Act 1956; other sector-specific legislation Part C, Recover From It Intelligence Review current surveillance activities and maintain those required during the transition to full recovery (eg, those providing information on health service impact).
-Ministry of Health No powers required Part B, Plan For It Distribute situation reports and intelligence summaries Ministry of Health and DHBs Monitor the load on and capacity of the health and disability sector.
-All agencies No powers required Part B, Plan For It Return to Plan For It activities when recovery is complete.
-Public health interventions Move to routine measures as implemented in the Plan For It phase.
-All border agencies, PHUs No powers required Part B, Plan For It
+All agencies No powers required Part A, Summary of Roles, Co-ordination arrangements Give iterative consideration to the need to establish or de-activate operation recovery offices.
+All agencies No powers required Part C, Recover From It

+Function Action Responsibility Authority Further information from NZIPAP 2010 (Part: Chapter, Section) Planning, co-ordination and reporting (continued) Consider setting national prioritisation criteria for the distribution and usage of critical goods and services temporarily in short supply.
+All agencies Civil Defence Emergency Management Act 2002, Part 4; Health Act 1956; other sector-specific legislation Part C, Recover From It Intelligence Review current surveillance activities and maintain those required during the transition to full recovery (eg, those providing information on health service impact).
+Ministry of Health No powers required Part B, Plan For It Distribute situation reports and intelligence summaries.
+Ministry of Health and DHBs Monitor the load on and capacity of the health sector.
+No powers required Part B, Plan For It Return to Plan For It activities when recovery is complete.
+All agencies Public health interventions Move to routine measures as implemented in the Plan For It phase.
+All border agencies, PHUs No powers required Part B, Plan For It Health care and emergency response Implement a phased stand-down of response activities.
+Focus on recovery activities.
+Assess priorities for business resumption.
+Assess priorities for business resumption.
+Resume business-as-usual services gradually.
+Organise debriefings.
+Review the lessons learned.
+Review the lessons learned.
+Revisit, review and revise plans accordingly.
+Move to routine measures as implemented in the Plan For It phase.
+Ministry of Health and DHBs No powers required Part C, Recover From It